RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 	- For instance (and this is just a rough guide) an introduction for a 10 page paper, should probably be about 3 or 4 paragraphs, or 10 per cent, but it depends on specifics.
 - Data - [10 'Exceptional', 8 'Great', 6 'Good', 4 'Some issues', 2 'Many issues',  0 'Poor or not done']
 	- When you discuss the dataset (in the data section) you should make sure to discuss at least:
-	- The source of the data.
+  	1) The source of the data.
-	- The methodology and approach that is used to collect and process the data.
+  	2) The methodology and approach that is used to collect and process the data.
-	- The population, the frame, and the sample (as appropriate).
+  	3) The population, the frame, and the sample (as appropriate).
-	- Information about how respondents were found.
+  	4) Information about how respondents were found.
 What happened to non-response?
-	- What are its key features, strengths, and weaknesses about the source generally.
+  	5) What are the key features, strengths, and weaknesses about the source generally.
   - You should thoroughly discuss the variables in the dataset that you use.
 Are there any that are very similar that you nonetheless don't use?
 Did you construct any variables by combining various ones?
   - What do the data look like?
   - Plot the actual data that you're using (or as close as you can get to it).
   - Discuss these plots and the other features of these data.
 	- These are just some of the issues strong submissions will consider.
 Show off your knowledge.
 If this becomes too detailed, then you should push some of this to footnotes or an appendix.
 	- 'Exceptional' means that when I read your submission I learn something about the dataset that I don't learn from any other submission (within a reasonable measure of course).
 - Numbering - [2 'Yes', 0 'Poor or not done']